MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/04-enhance-workload-traffic-manager-test-azure-chaos-studio.md

 1. In the web browser tab displaying the Azure portal, in the search text box at the top of the page, enter **Chaos Studio** and, in the list of results, select **Chaos Studio**.
 1. On the **Chaos Studio** page, select **Targets**.
-1. On the **Chaos Studio \| Targets** page, select the Azure App Service web app instance in the **devops-core-03b-RG** resource group in the East US region you deployed in the second exercise of the previous lab.
+1. On the **Chaos Studio \| Targets** page, select the Azure App Service web app instance in the **rg-az400-eshoponweb-eastus** resource group in the East US region you deployed in the previous lab.
 1. In the toolbar, select the **Enable targets** drop-down list header and, in the drop-down list select **Enable service-direct targets (All resources)**.
 1. On the **Enable service direct targets** page, ensure that the correct App Service web app instance is listed, select **Review + Enable**, and then select **Enable**.